bitsofcotton/p2/README.md

 Either, if we code normalize such PRNG depend codes, they only causes the jammer knowledge increases on the heuristics algorithm.

 The pr4.cc is balanced as to depend expectation of probability based structure as to be unique on the stream and stable enough only.
 If we normalize them, the jammer can worse jam out us.

+# Tips on jammer
+Basically, our opposite jammer makes the PRNG on some of our predictors.

+So if our predictor correctly reduces some of the heat on the stream, the jammer also outputs hot result they can cause return to the origin point can often works well.

+However, the jammer also switches our predictor combinations, so all we can do them is for non hot result, predict some low number of ours and bet return to the origin point.

+So stacking some of the predictor causes the jammer easily jam out us with some of the gulf on handle points.

+Also, if we stack nor implement some another predictors, they only causes the jammer gains the result of ours.
+So we freeze p\*-series with this repository.
+Or, we need to do this on VMs but this isn't able to do for us because we're in watched (stucked) condition.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing